Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Introduction

-Client-side solutions face hardware constraints, bring security and privacy concerns, or incur unacceptable system overheads.
-Two state-of-the-art systems \cite{choi2023botscreen,10.1145/3372297.3417890} require specific Trusted Execution Environments (TEEs) like Intel SGX.
-This dependence on particular hardware, which was deprecated in 2021 \cite{bleepingcomputer2024, intelcommunity2024}, limits compatibility and practicality for industrial use.
-Some solutions involve scanning hard drives and gaining root privileges, posing risks of unauthorized access and personal data leakage \cite{mikkelsen2017information,9566108,10.1145/3380786.3391397}.
-Vulnerabilities, such as RCE exploits \cite{BackEngineering2021} and CVEs \cite{CVE-2019-16098, CVE-2020-36603, CVE-2021-3437, CVE-2023-38817}, demonstrate the potential for system instability and privacy breaches.
-The others rely on continuous surveillance or frequent patching to counter varying cheat signatures \cite{EasyAC, BattlEye, 9774028, invisibilitycloak}, leading to increased client-side system overheads.
+Client-side solutions face hardware constraints, security and privacy concerns, or unacceptable system overheads.
+Two state-of-the-art systems \cite{choi2023botscreen,10.1145/3372297.3417890} require a specific Trusted Execution Environment (TEE), Intel SGX.
+This dependence on particular hardware, which was deprecated in 2021 \cite{bleepingcomputer2024, intelcommunity2024}, limits the compatibility and practicality for industrial use.
+Some industrial solutions \cite{EasyAC, BattlEye, SteamSupport} involve scanning hard drives and gaining root privileges, posing risks of unauthorized access and personal data leakage \cite{mikkelsen2017information,9566108,10.1145/3380786.3391397}.
+Vulnerabilities, e.g., RCE exploits \cite{BackEngineering2021} and CVEs \cite{CVE-2019-16098, CVE-2020-36603, CVE-2021-3437, CVE-2023-38817}, demonstrate the potential for system instability and privacy breaches.
+And most client-side works rely on concurrent surveillance \cite{10.1145/3372297.3417890,invisibilitycloak} leading to increased client-side overheads, or frequent patching to counter varying cheat signatures \cite{EasyAC, BattlEye, SteamSupport,choi2023botscreen}, which requires extra engineering efforts and is considered to be less effective \cite{liu2017detecting} since it only identifies known and deprecated cheats. \adddiscuss{ Importantly, client-side data and decision results are unreliable and easily tampered with \cite{gaffer2016nevertrust,guardian2016hackerscheats,i3d2024counteringcheating,liu2017detecting}.
+Thus, the industry has shifted towards server-side anti-cheat solutions \cite{gaffer2016nevertrust,guardian2016hackerscheats}. }